El Pastor | Margarita-Laced Taqueria Next to Borough Market

-It was only a few days ago that we were sitting around, as we regularly do, chatting about how nice it’d be if the brothers responsible for Barrafina – London’s preeminent Spanish eatery – were to open a Mexican Taqueria called El Pastor right opposite Borough Market.
+It was only a few years ago that we were sitting around, as we regularly do, chatting about how nice it’d be if the brothers responsible for Barrafina and Quo Vadis were to open a Mexican taqueria right opposite Borough Market.

-And lo, they’ve only gone and done it.
+And lo, they only went and did it.

 Inspired by Sam Hart and co-founder Crispin Somerville’s stint running a nightclub in Mexico City, El Pastor’s raw brickwork and festoon lights transform the underside of its London Bridge railway arch into a lively, rustic, tequila-soaked hacienda.
-Head in through the large painted shutters, and you’ll spot a green terrazzo Mezcaleria on your way through two rooms, the second of which contains both a mezzanine level tortilla factory, a view of the emerald kitchen bar and two bespoke El Pastor manhole covers on the polished concrete floor…which possibly lead to a reservoir of contraband mezcal.
+Head in through the large painted shutters, and you’ll find yourself in an industrial taco den, with a mezzanine level tortilla factory, an emerald dining counter overlooking the open kitchen, and two bespoke El Pastor manhole covers on the polished concrete floor…which possibly lead to a reservoir of contraband mezcal.

 However if – rather than try and break through the floor – you’d rather simply purchase some mezcal, you can do so at the bar.
-There you’ll find a selection of over 25 different mezcals served up alongside a range of tequilas, cocktails, Mexican beers and non-alcoholic guavan, pineapple and hibiscus aguas frescas.
+For El Pastor has one of the best-stocked mezcal bars in London: here you’ll find a selection of over 25 different bottles of the stuff served up alongside a range of tequilas, cocktails, Mexican beers and non-alcoholic guavan, pineapple and hibiscus aguas frescas.

 We’re calling it The TacOhMyGod.